-EBR sheriff's office seizes over a dozen pounds of drugs, investigation ends in four arrests
+EBR sheriff's office seizes over a dozen pounds of drugs; investigation ends in four arrests

 “This is a highly-lethal drug that is killing people in East Baton Rouge Parish at an alarming rate,” Senator Bodi White said.

-White helped set up the funding for the for the special task force.
+White helped set up the funding for the special task force.

 “I have heard of too many families broken due to the deadly impact of this drug on our community streets.
 I felt like it was imperative that we dedicate the funds needed to our local law enforcement in order to combat this epidemic.
-I am pleased to see that it is quickly yielding results that will save lives.”
+I am pleased to see that it is quickly yielding results that will save lives,” White said.

 “I am pleased that our officers were able to be a part of the collaborative effort to get this poisonous drug off the streets of our community,” Central Police Chief Roger Corcoran said.
 “I am committed to continuing these efforts with the EBR Sheriff’s Office to keep our city safe.”